Pam Baricuatro: Governor of Cebu (2025–present)

+Baricuatro (second on the left) with President Bongbong Marcos (center) after the 6.9 magnitude earthquake in Cebu on October 2, 2025.

 Baricuatro's term as the 28th governor of Cebu began on June 30, 2025.
 She previously took the oath as governor before Judge Anna Marie Militante in a small gathering on May 22 at the Cebu City Sports Club.
 In her inaugural remarks, she declared financial transparency and public trust as a key mission of her government.
 Baricuatro appointed former tourism secretary Ace Durano as provincial administrator.

 Healthcare

 She has cited healthcare as her priority in her administration.
 Upon taking office, Baricuatro signed 12 executive orders led by a measure mandating the release of funds for the operation and capacity of all hospitals owned by the province.

 Tourism

 On May 21, Baricuatro announced that her administration will discontinue the Pasigarbo sa Sugbo and Suroy-Suroy Sugbo programs instituted by her predecessor, citing challenges in logistics and finance.

 Personal life

 Baricuatro is a resident of Pinamungajan.
 She has one child, Elisse Nicole "Nikki", who was born when she was 20 and whom she raised as a single parent.

 Baricuatro was close friends with Rowena Burden, who announced her intentions to run for the Cebu governorship before her death.
 Baricuatro has stated that Burden's death compelled her to seek the governorship herself.